Josh Drummond

-Early life
+Early life and junior football

 Dummond was born and raised on the Sunshine Coast in Queensland.
+His family had moved there from Avoca, Victoria, and he chose to play the sport that his father played.
+His school Matthew Flinders Anglican College had a team which he played with, then joined the local Maroochydore Football Club.

+To increase his chances of being drafted to the AFL, he moved to Brisbane to play with the Northern Eagles and nominated for the AFL draft, however was overlooked for three successive years at the club where he played mainly at centre half back despite representing Queensland at the 2003 AFL National Championships and kicking 6 goals against Tasmania.
+He won the Eagles Best & Fairest in 2003.
+He was recruited by the Brisbane Lions through the 2003 rookie draft.

 AFL career

-He was recruited by the Brisbane Lions through the 2003 rookie draft from the Northern Eagles, after two dominant seasons at centre half back.
-He won the Eagles Best & Fairest in 2003.
 He was elevated to the Brisbane Lions senior list in Round 8, 2005 when he made his debut against Adelaide.
 After missing the early part of 2007 through injury, he became one of the Lions' most important players in 2007, with an impressive ability to hit targets from the kick out.

 Josh Drummond's left foot kicks were recognised among the most penetrating and damaging in the AFL.
 Repeated soft tissue injuries, particularly to his quadriceps, hampered Drummond's career.
 He also missed a significant amount of football after rupturing his anterior cruciate ligament during the 2010 season necessitating LARS surgery.
 Ongoing struggle with injury forced Drummond into an early retirement at the end of the 2012 season.

+Coaching career

+Upon retirement from his playing career, Drummond accepted a role as a development coach with North Melbourne in late 2012.
+He remained at North for six seasons and transitioned into assistant coaching roles with the defensive and midfield groups before accepting returning to his home state of Queensland and accepting an assistant coaching role with the Gold Coast Suns in 2018.
+He became Gold Coast's VFL coach in 2023.